soderlind/read-offline/readme.txt

 3. Read Offline -> Print

 == Changelog ==
-= 0.2.4 =
+= 0.2.5 =
+* Solved a bug that prevented a user from adding a custom css to PDF = 0.2.4 =
 * Solved a bug that prevented a user from adding a custom css to ePub = 0.2.3 =